My Local Digital Marketing Agency

 On average, Google gets more than 40,000 searches per second or about 3.5 billion unique queries every day.

-The objective of SEO is to get your website to the top of the rankings in the search engine results page.
+SEO aims to get your website to the top of the search engine results page rankings.

 As you can see from the graph above, the top five websites are getting more than 75% of the total traffic for the specific keyword search.
 You cannot achieve that through content or website design alone.